 On Air Now

-One Direction turned 12 years old at the weekend and to mark the occasion The X Factor released never-before-seen footage of how the lads became the biggest boyband in the world.
+One Direction is set to turn 13 years old this year - and just last year, The X Factor released never-before-seen footage of how the lads became the biggest boyband in the world.

 One Direction were put together on The X Factor in 2010 by Simon Cowell, Nicole Scherzinger and Louis Walsh after auditioning as solo artists but not making it through to judges' houses with the rest of the soloists.